 Dedicated to a beautiful woman, an inspiring writer, and poet, Blaise25 - author of "Toss and Turn.
 And for Cassy, ever supportive and ever understanding.

-This is part of a series of love poems and romantic poetry in a series I am publishing here on Hub Pages.
-This is one of many love poems I am publishing in a forthcoming book, due in the second half of 2015.
+This is part of a series of love poems and romantic poetry that I am publishing here on Hub Pages.
+I will publish my book in 2017.

 Toss and Turn by Marifel Dungo